browserengineering/book/book/embeds.md

 ::: {.further}
-Videos are similar to images, but demand more bandwidth, time, and memory; they also have complications like [Digital Rights Management (DRM)][drm].
+Videos are similar to images, but demand more bandwidth, time, and memory; they also have complications like [digital rights management (DRM)][drm].
 The `<video>` tag addresses some of that, with built-in support for advanced video [*codecs*][codec],^[In video, it's called a "codec", but in images it's called a "format"--go figure.]
 DRM, and